smartcontractkit/external-adapters-js/packages/composites/anchor/README.md

 **Additional environment variables must be set according to the Token Allocation adapter.**
 This composite adapter executes the code from the Token Allocation composite adapter.
 As such the same configuration and input parameters apply to this adapter.
 See [../token-allocation/README.md](../token-allocation/README.md) for more details.

+**Additional environment variables must be set according to the Terra View Function adapter.**
+This composite adapter executes the code from the Token Allocation composite adapter.
+As such the same configuration and input parameters apply to this adapter.
+See [../../sources/terra-view-function/README.md](../sources/terra-view-function/README.md) for more details.

 ## Running

 See the [Composite Adapter README](../README.md) for more information on how to get started.